ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/alertremediationtips/secureciphers.md

 Follow the below commands to set secure cyphers for SSH.

-Edit the SSH config file, /etc/ssh/sshd_config with your preferred editor.
+Edit the SSH config file `/etc/sshd/sshd_config` with your preferred editor.

 `vi /etc/ssh/sshd_config`